tonystone/geofeatures/README.md

  set of geometric primitives such as Point, Polygon, and LineString as well as collection classes such as MultiPoint, MultiPolygon,and MultiLineString.

-Please refer to the Documentation folder in the distribution for full usage of the library.
+The distribution contains full documentation which can be found at [Docs/Doxy/html/index.html] (Docs/Doxy/html/index.html).
+Please refer to the documentation for usage of this library.

 ## Usage